Table of Contents

 - A school psychologist or diagnostician; and

-An ARD committee member can be excused from all or part of the meeting if the parent and the school agree that person’s attendance is not required
+An ARD committee member can be excused from all or part of the meeting if the parent and the school agree that the person’s attendance is not required.

-Before and After the Meeting: A Parent Checklist
+Before the ARD Meeting – A Parent Checklist

 (Be sure to keep a copy for yourself.)

-- ___ Read your notice to see what issues will be discussed and who will attend.
+- Read notice to see what issues will be discussed and who will attend.

-- ___ If necessary, request the meeting be rescheduled at a time you can attend.
+- If necessary, request the meeting be rescheduled at a time you can attend or when more time can be allotted for the meeting.

-- ___ Ask the school to invite any representatives of outside agencies (e.g., ECI, TWC, DADS, etc.) you think should attend.
+- Ask the school to invite any representatives of outside agencies (e.g., ECI, TWC, HHSC, etc.) you think should attend.

 - Ask the school for copies of any relevant information you do not already have, including:

-- ___ Latest evaluation and any new testing the school has done;
+- Latest evaluation and any new testing the school has done or will need

-- ___ Teacher progress notes (if necessary, talk with the teacher(s) and others for information on the student’s progress);
+- Teacher progress notes [if necessary, request a meeting, such as a pre-ARD meeting, to talk with the teacher(s) and others for information on the student’s progress]

-- ___ TEKS for your child’s age-appropriate grade level;
+- Texas Essential Knowledge and Skills (TEKS) for your child’s age-appropriate grade level

 - Blank IEP forms/any drafts of IEPs the school may have done.